When Things Start Slowing In Ways You Can't Ignore

 This is the right step if:

-- The cost of unclear decisions is already material
+- The cost of things not handled consistently is already material

 - You need confidence before committing to change